-Your vendor gives you a ballpark.
-And then, as you move ahead with the CRM implementation, your bill starts piling.
+Your service provider is ready to close his sale and gives you a ballpark.
+As you move ahead with the CRM implementation, your bill starts piling.

 Then you wonder, from where on earth you signed up for these hidden costs.

-Aw, man, this is such a bottleneck situation.
+Aw, man, this is such a costly risk.
 You never want to get here because this is one of the main reasons why up to 69% of CRM implementations fail.

-And you won’t get to such an episode now that you have landed on our blog.
-When you leave this page, you’ll know how to budget the cost of implementing your retail CRM.
+And you won’t get to such issues now that you have landed on our comprehensive guide.
+When you leave this page, you’ll know how to budget the cost of your Customer Relationship Management (CRM) implementation project.